torvalds/linux/Documentation/dev-tools/kasan.rst

 Software tag-based KASAN uses compile-time instrumentation to insert checks before each memory access.
 These checks make sure that tag of the memory that is being accessed is equal to tag of the pointer that is used to access this memory.
-In case of a tag mismatch tag-based KASAN prints a bug report.
+In case of a tag mismatch tag-based KASAN prints a  report.

 Software tag-based KASAN also has two instrumentation modes (outline, that emits callbacks to check memory accesses; and inline, that performs the shadow memory checks inline).
-With outline instrumentation mode, a bug report is simply printed from the function that performs the access check.
-With inline instrumentation a brk instruction is emitted by the compiler, and a dedicated brk handler is used to print bug reports.
+With outline instrumentation mode, a  report is simply printed from the function that performs the access check.
+With inline instrumentation a brk instruction is emitted by the compiler, and a dedicated brk handler is used to print  reports.

 A potential expansion of this mode is a hardware tag-based mode, which would use hardware memory tagging support instead of compiler instrumentation and